 We will add either 4µL of the "House Primers" you wish to use, or your custom primer at 3.2 pmole/µL (µM).
 So the final volume is 20 µL.

 We will use 10µL of the final 20µL (template+primer+water sample), add our BigDye/Better Buffer master mix and cycle as appropriate for your sample.
-We purify the fluorescent extension products, dry the sample down, re-suspend it in Hi-Di Formamide, and run them on our AB capillary 3130xl.
+We purify the fluorescent extension products and run them on our AB capillary 3730xl.

-We will send you the edited chromatograph and text file.
+We will send you the chromatograph and text file, and will edit them if requested.
 Be sure to edit your sequence data: especially the low signal regions at the start and end of the runs.

 For experienced sequencers: just give us 20 µL of a 2X sample solution (dsDNA template + primer + water) in a 1.5 mL 'eppendorf' tube.
 We will cycle, purify and sequence.
 You edit and troubleshoot your own sequence data, ... so wear your helmet!